datascopeanalytics/metis-data-science-bootcamp-prework/editors.md

 Emacs*.
 To do that, you can follow
 [Absolute Beginner's Guide to Emacs](http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/).
 Make a cheat sheet of the main key-bindings (moving around, copying, pasting, undo, etc.).
-You can go through this in half to one hour.
-Use Emacs as you go through the next steps of prework that involves coding (Python tutorial and coding exercises of Think Stats and Think Bayes).
+You can go through this in thirty minutes to one hour.
+Try to use Emacs at every chance you get, especially as you go through the next steps of prework that involves coding.
+The Python tutorial and coding exercises of Think Stats provide excellent chances to do so.
 This will give you experience and get you faster.

 [Sublime Text](http://www.sublimetext.com/) text is another popular editor, but it's not free.
 [Vim](https://code.google.com/p/macvim/)